dotnet/docs/docs/framework/wcf/feature-details/sessions-instancing-and-concurrency.md

 -   Sessions correlate a group of messages into a conversation.
 The meaning of that correlation is an abstraction.
 For instance, one session-based channel may correlate messages based on a shared network connection while another session-based channel may correlate messages based on a shared tag in the message body.
 The features that can be derived from the session depend on the nature of the correlation.

--   There is no general data store associated with a [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] session.
+-   There is no general data store associated with a WCF session.

- If you are familiar with the <xref:System.Web.SessionState.HttpSessionState?displayProperty=nameWithType> class in [!INCLUDE[vstecasp](../../../../includes/vstecasp-md.md)] applications and the functionality it provides, you might notice the following differences between that kind of session and [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] sessions:
+ If you are familiar with the <xref:System.Web.SessionState.HttpSessionState?displayProperty=nameWithType> class in [!INCLUDE[vstecasp](../../../../includes/vstecasp-md.md)] applications and the functionality it provides, you might notice the following differences between that kind of session and WCF sessions:

 -   [!INCLUDE[vstecasp](../../../../includes/vstecasp-md.md)] sessions are always server-initiated.